 ‘Flor da Gente’ (People’s Flower) was a malta dominating the areas of Freguesia and Gloria, born during the violently disputed 1872 election, this malta played a big part in the Conservatives’ victory.

 There follows pages describing the tensions between the Republicans and capoeiras, from 1873 until Brazil became a Republic, in 1889, with the capoeiras siding with the Conservative government in exchange for favours and political power.
-This isn’t to say that only the Convervatives used capoeiras for protection and intimidation, however it is argued that the way this was done with the Conservatives was unique, in the form of maltas.
+This isn’t to say that only the Convervatives used capoeiras for protection and intimidation, however it is argued that the way this was done with the Conservatives was unique.
 The Conservatives were the most successful in utilising the maltas for its political means.
 This resulted in many articles on newspapers complaining about capoeiras… Until the 3rd of January, 1878, when the Liberals returned to power, after nearly 10 years.